vdimensions/mason/README.md

 There is no dependency among the tools themselves, you are free to use only one or all of the above.
 Continue reading to discover each tool purpose and specific configuration.

-## Mason Preprocessor

-The mason preprocessor tool allows you to keep project specific settings in a common place.
-This place is the `mason.properties` file.
+Before dealing with details about the separate tools, there is one more important concept for mason's workings -- the `mason.properties` file.

 ### Mason properties